OmShah123/App-Dev-Journal/README.md

-The projects I have done on the side are create a basic chatting app, a to-do list app, and a random quote generator app that generates quotes from the TV Show Bojack Horseman.
+The projects I have done are the Tic-Tac-Toe game and scheduling app from class,and created a chatting app, a to-do list app, and a random quote generator app that generates quotes from the TV Show Bojack Horseman on the side.